DAVID G. SIMPSON |

 MISCELLANEOUSS-M ComicsS-M Comics was a comic strip published by David Simpson and John Mellor at Village Elementary School in South Charleston, West Virginia during the 1972-73 school year.

 Boy ScoutsI went through Cub Scouts, Webelos, and Boy Scouts, making it to Second Class.
 I was in Troop 242, Buckskin Council, West Virginia.
-It was a great experience, and the Boy Scouts is a great organization.
+It was a great experience, and the Boy Scouts was a great organization during that time.
+Recently, though, I believe the Boy Scouts have lost their way, having abandoned many of their core values.
+I expect the future of scouting lies with Trail Life USA.

 Hewlett-Packard CalculatorsI learned computer programming by writing programs for Hewlett-Packard calculators in the 1970s particularly for the HP-25 and HP-67.
 Writing programs for those calculators was excellent training for later writing assembly language software for the on-board computers of several NASA spacecraft: The Solar Maximum Mission, International Ultraviolet Explorer, Extreme Ultraviolet Explorer, and the Hubble Space Telescope.
 I still use HP calculators exclusively.